 - M. Ecosystem.
 A biological community of interacting organisms and their physical environment. - N. Ecosystem Assessment, Woodland.
 A method for quickly gathering information about the plant density, species diversity, and/or condition of a Woodland habitat. - O. Endangered Species.
 Any species recognized by the State of Michigan and/or Federal government as being in danger of extinction throughout all or a significant portion of its range. - P. Entrance Treatment.
 The permitted treatments of the ground story façade, including entrance and window transparency.
 Refer to 5.2 Entrance Treatment. - Q. Equivalent License, Marihuana Establishment.
 Any of the following when held by a single licensee: - (1) grower license of any class under both the MRTMA and MMFLA; - (2) processor licenses under both the MRTMA and MMFLA; - (3) secure transporter licenses under both the MRTMA and MMFLA; - (4) safety compliance facility licenses under both the MRTMA and MMFLA; and - (5) a retailer license under the MRTMA and a provisioning center license under the MMFLA - R. Façade.
 The exterior face of a building, including but not limited to the wall, windows, doorways, and design elements.
 The front façade of a building faces the front property line. - S. Façade, Street Facing.
-Façade of a building facing a public or private space, such as a street, non-motorized trail, pedestrian pathway, or park.
-This does not include building facades along alleys, which would be considered rear facades. - T. Footcandle.
-A unit of illumination or light intensity defined as one lumen per square foot. - U. Graminoids.
-Grasses, sedges, and rushes. - V. Grocery Store.
+Façade of a building facing a public or private space, such as a street or park.
+This does not include building facades along alleys, which would be considered rear facades. - T. Graminoids.
+Grasses, sedges, and rushes.

+Grocery Store.
 A grocery store is a type of retail use that includes the sale of food, food products, beverages, and household items.
 A grocery store has a minimum total square footage of five thousand (5,000) square feet of which at least thirty (30) percent or three thousand (3000) square feet, which ever is greater is dedicated to the sale of a combination of food, including fresh fruit, fresh vegetables, and dairy; food products; non-alcoholic beverages; and household items, such as pet supply, hardware, and over-the-counter medical items

-W. Habitat.
+U. Habitat.
 The natural home or environment of an animal, plant, or any other living organism.

-X. Habitat Corridor.
-An area of land containing wildlife Habitat habitat, generally native vegetation, which joins or provides passage between two or more larger areas containing similar wildlife Habitat habitat, and the entire corridor thus formed.
+V. Habitat Corridor.
+An area of land containing wildlife habitat, generally native vegetation, which joins or provides passage between two or more larger areas containing similar wildlife habitat, and the entire corridor thus formed.

-Y. Industrial Hemp.
+W. Industrial Hemp.
 As defined in Section 3 of the MRTMA MCL 33327953.
 Any part of the plant, whether growing or not, Cannabis sativa L or the genus cannabis with a delta-9 tetrahydrocannabinol concentration that does not exceed 0.3% on a dry-weight basis, or per volume or weight of marihuana-infused product, or the combined percent of delta-9-tetrahydrocannabinol and tetrahydrocannabinolic acid in any part of the plant regardless of moisture content.
 Industrial hemp includes industrial hemp commodities and products and topical or ingestible animal and consumer products with a delta-9-tetrahydrocannabinol concentration of not more than 0.3% on a dry weight basis.

-Z. Invasive Species.
+X. Invasive Species.
 Any living organism that is not native to an ecosystem and causes the ecosystem harm.

-AA.
-Lot Type.
+Y. Lot Type.
 A lot type is defined by the combination of building siting, form, façade treatment, parking and access, and use.
 Refer to Chapter 5.

-BB..
-Lot of Record.
-A lot created in a subdivision plat as shown on the records of the Kalamazoo County register of deeds or a lot or parcel which is described by metes and bounds and has been recorded at the office of the Kalamazoo County register of deeds.
+Z. Lot of Record.
+A lot created in a subdivision plat as shown on the records of the Kalamazoo County register of deeds or a lot or parcel which is described by metes and bounds and which has been recorded at the office of the Kalamazoo County register of deeds.